‘What’s your best position?’

 — Squawka Football (@Squawka) October 8, 2019

 Ended up: Defensive-midfield

-The crowning moment in the career of Bastian Schweinsteiger, who has just announced his retirement, was the 2014 World Cup final.
+The crowning moment in the career of Bastian Schweinsteiger was the 2014 World Cup final.
 As Germany beat Argentina 1-0, Schweinsteiger made more tackles than any midfielder on the pitch and played the second-most passes of any player.

 These are not numbers you associate with an attacker, the role in which Schweinsteiger actually started his career at Bayern Munich.
 There, during the early days, he was often used as a winger.

 It wasn’t until he was placed into the centre of the park permanently in 2009/10 when he truly found his home and became the midfield enforcer we all know and love.
 The 2013 Champions League winner made around 200 appearances on the flanks before his conversion into a more defensive-minded player.

 After ending a 15-year spell at Bayern, he signed for the Red Devils in 2017 and was widely expected to solve their centre midfield vulnerabilities.
 It’s unlikely the German will be judged by his years at Old Trafford but during his time there, and with Chicago Fire, he was primarily used as a defensive midfielder – though his final season in MLS did see Schweinsteiger deputise in central defence.

 2. Branislav Ivanovic